-Director: Robin Romans, Ph.D.
+Director and Assistant Dean of Undergraduate Programs: Robin Romans, Ph.D.

 Thematic Option, the university's general education honors program, is an alternative to the usual ways freshmen meet their general education requirements.
 Its curriculum is arranged around four core courses which focus on the history of Western civilization through the close reading of primary literature and philosophical texts.